 Bifurcation of Advance Tax Instalments is as follows:

-*Assuming that you have opted for the older tax regime and have invested no other amount to claim deductions under Section 80C to Section 80U and have not claimed any relief/TDS refund.
+*Assuming that you have opted for the older tax regime and have invested no other amount to claim deductions under Section 80C to Section 80U.
+Further, there is no TDS Refund claim also.

 Arjun is a taxpayer who earned income under the head ‘Business and Profession’.